moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 * have a GitHub account (see our [Quickstart guide](/get-started.html#3-create-github-account))
 * [join the `ministryofjustice` GitHub organisation](https://github.com/orgs/ministryofjustice/sso)

-When you have joined the `ministryofjustice` GitHub organisation, [raise a request for Airflow access](https://github.com/ministryofjustice/data-platform-support/issues/new?template=analytical-platform-airflow-access-request.yml).
+When you have joined the `ministryofjustice` GitHub organisation, [submit a request for Airflow access](https://github.com/ministryofjustice/data-platform-support/issues/new?template=analytical-platform-airflow-access-request.yml).

 After your request is granted, you will be added to a GitHub team that will give you access to our GitHub repository, and AWS environments.